Are you looking for a universal life insurance policy that has no expiry date? If so, you're not alone.

 Survivorship life insurance

 It insurers two people instead of one.
 The policy can be joint-last-to-die.
 This means beneficiaries receive the death benefit only after the death of the second insured.
-For this reason, this type of policy also goes by the name of second-to-die life insurance.
+For this reason, this type of policy also goes by the name of second-to-die life insurance, providing a service tailored for couples.

 Universal life (UL) insurance